jherx/jherx/README.md

 - 👀 I’m interested in in web development
 - 🌱 I am currently learning javascript by myself
 - 💞️ I am looking to collaborate with a development company
-- 📫 Contact via Instagram @jhxn07
+- 📫 Contact https://hypel.ink/gerson-santos or jhxn07@gmail.com